How to Handle Itchy Skin During Pregnancy?

 1. Is itching skin an indication of pregnancy?

-While itchy skin may be a pregnancy symptom, it is not one of the early warning indicators, like painful breasts, morning sickness, or exhaustion.
+While itchy skin may be a pregnancy symptom, it is not one of the early signs of pregnancy, like painful breasts, morning sickness, or exhaustion.

 2. Is itching during pregnancy stronger at night?

-Yes, pregnant itchy skin tends to worsen at night like any other itchy skin.
+Yes, itchy skin caused by pregnancy tends to worsen at night.
 Since you don't have environmental distractions as you're lying in bed, you may become focused on the itch.

 Disclaimer: Medically approved by Dr Priti Karde Shringarpure, Dermatologist, Cosmetologist and Trichologist, Mumbai